The Concord Board of Education at its meeting March 4, 2026. Credit: CATHERINE McLAUGHLIN / Monitor

 This has puzzled district officials, since the city’s overall property value was flat in the current budget year.

 Concord is also building a new, $155 million middle school.
-While the bond structure shifts much of the debt payment off of the first year, the project still weighs down the budget.
+While the bond structure shifts much of the debt payment off from the first year, the project still weighs down the budget.
 The bond is not yet finalized, but estimated interest alone is just shy of $3.5 million for the first year.

 Reserve spending is also to blame: This fall, the district had to double dip into its savings to cover surprise and mandated increases in health insurance and special education, among other things.
 Other districts also shouldered these rising costs, but they hit Concord harder than most of its peers.